UNT Foundation Community Engagement Award

 - demonstrate sustained exemplary community engagement and have a minimum of two distinct engagement initiatives with actively involved community partners that achieve multiple successful outcomes.

-The typical deadline by which complete nomination packets must be received by the Office for Faculty Success is in early February.
+All completed nomination packets must be received by the Office for Faculty Success by October 25, 2019.
 See the Call for Nominations for specific details.

 |2016||Jean Keller||Kinesiology, Health Promotion, and Recreation|